 How fast should my speed be, and what do I need?

-How does TechRadar's broadband speed-checker work?
+How do broadband speed tests work?

-As such, you should check your broadband speed at the time of day you most regularly use the internet – so if you're online most during the evenings, streaming Netflix or browsing Facebook, then check at that time.
+As such, you should check your broadband speed at the time of day you most regularly use the internet – so if you're online most during the evenings, streaming Netflix shows or browsing Facebook, then check at that time.

 To get a result that's as accurate as possible, we suggest turning off anything else that might be tapping into your broadband before you check your broadband speed.
 The more strain you're putting on your connection, the slower the results will appear.

 Checked your broadband speeds and not liking what you're seeing?
 Then it may be time to switch your internet provider.
 We can help with that - head to our best broadband deals guide to ensure you're getting the best prices available.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.